Meet the lawyers we work with: Tracy Chick

 Calculate Compensation For Multi-Vehicle Accidents

-If your road traffic accident compensation claim is successful your settlement will comprise of potentially two heads of claim.
-Firstly we look at general damages that look to compensate for the pain and suffering caused by your injuries.
+If your road traffic accident compensation claim is successful, your settlement may comprise potentially two heads of claim.
+Firstly, we look at general damages that look to compensate for the pain and suffering caused by your injuries.

-It’s important to note that none of these figures can be guaranteed since every claim is unique, and that the top figure is not from the JCG.
+It’s important to note that none of the entries can be guaranteed since every claim is unique, and that the top figure is not from the JCG.
 Additionally, we’ve also provided two examples of the tariffs found in the Whiplash Injury Regulations as the last two figures.

 Compensation for the financial effect the injuries have had on you is known as special damages.
 It’s difficult to qualify for special damages without providing sufficient evidence to prove your financial loss.
 An example of this evidence could be bank statements to show that you spent money on prescription medication for your injuries.